Standard Literary Analysis Outline Template

 - You're writing your first literary analysis essay

-- Your teacher requires traditional 5-paragraph structure
+- Your teacher requires a traditional 5-paragraph structure

 - You have 500-1,000 words to work with